 Nowadays, time is getting more and more precious than ever.
 There are so many things to do and so little time.
 The world is running ahead of us and almost everyone is busy.
 With all of the works and tasks ahead of us, we often find it difficult to create time for things such as paying bills.
 In the hustling bustling of our days, traversing through the traffic-jammed road & pollution and staying in the queue for hours to pay for bills is not just tedious but sometimes irritating as well.
 All thanks to technology for solving the problem with the system of online payment in Nepal.

-Online bill payment system is a feature of mobile and internet banking which allows customers to pay bills for public institutions, departmental stores, transportation and so on via mobile apps and web services.
+An online bill payment system is a feature of mobile and internet banking that allows customers to pay bills for public institutions, departmental stores, transportation, and so on via mobile apps and web services.

 Various online payment gateways have been launched in Nepal in order to help customers pay their bills online.
 Khalti is the fastest growing and award-winning digital wallet available for Nepali customers’ use.

-Khalti is digital payment service provider that provides a wide range of services including mobile recharge, paying water and electricity bills, airline ticketing, paying landline bills, paying for DTH service and ISP bills, booking hotels, pay for e-commerce sites among various other types of services.
-It is a simple, user-friendly, and easy to use app that quenches all our payment needs.
+Khalti is a digital payment service provider that provides a wide range of services including mobile recharge, paying water and electricity bills, airline ticketing, paying landline bills, paying for DTH service and ISP bills, booking hotels, pay for e-commerce sites among various other types of services.
+It is a simple, user-friendly, and easy-to-use app that quenches all our payment needs.